All Episodes

 This was supposed to create a utopia.

-Everybody was going to have affordable health care and affordable health care insurance and affordable this and affordable that it was all going to be so wonderful.
+Everybody was going to have affordable health care and affordable health care insurance and affordable this and affordable that.

-And Al Qaeda was going to love us.
+And Al-Qaeda was going to love us.

 The Brotherhood was going to love us.